PaulStoffregen/X-Plane_Plugin/README.md

 Cross-build - multi arch ("fat") plugin
 ---------------------------------------

-Once you have the the standard build procedure working, you may want to create a so-called "fat" plugin, that contains *al*l* six architectures (Windows, Linux and OSX, each on 32 and 64 bits).
+Once you have the the standard build procedure working, you may want to create a so-called "fat" plugin, that contains *all* six architectures (Windows, Linux and OSX, each on 32 and 64 bits).
 Actually, that will give you five binaries, as the OSX version contains 32 and 64 bits in a single file (see http://www.xsquawkbox.net/xpsdk/mediawiki/BuildInstall#Fat_Plugins)

 The provided shell script `makeall.sh` was developed and tested by Jorg Bliesener on a Linux 64 bit machine running Fedora 22.
 It has an extensive list of prerequisites, notably osxcross (https://github.com/tpoechtrager/osxcross), which requires a dedicated download and setup procedure.
 Please check the comments at the start of the `makeall.sh` file about what is required to run it.